This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Who knew that fresh maggots tasted like french fries?
 These little bugs were one of the best parts of the trip, which says a lot about the tour.

-The next morning, I woke up sore from my bruises, covered in itchy bites, and telling myself there was a massage waiting for me in town at the end of the day.
+The next morning, I woke up in my tent sore from my bruises, covered in itchy bites, and telling myself there was a massage waiting for me in town at the end of the day.
 Today would be better, I promised myself.
 It couldn’t possibly be worse.

 And so, hoping to avoid yet another injury, I passed on one of the activities that I probably would’ve enjoyed and instead cheered on my companion who skillfully rappelled down a waterfall.

 The next few hours were actually enjoyable though.
-A new day had brought about a better set of activities, and I gleefully ziplined and abseiled my way down the course.
+A new day brought new activities, and I gleefully ziplined and abseiled my way down the course.

 This trip was supposed to be non-stop thrill and instead it was one hour of fun buried under thirty hours of frustration.